najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 </a>

 ### Test Run
-I have recorded a screencast for whole thing in action so you have better understanding of what we achieved.
+I have recorded a screencast showing everything connected with each other and working hope it will give you better understanding.
+{% vimeo 117998089 %}

 ### What's Next